InexplicableMagic/photodedupe/README.md

 # Photodedupe
 **Photodedupe** is a command line utility for identifying duplicate photos regardless of whether the images have been scaled or have differing file formats.
 It compares the image content visually and does not rely on metadata or file hashes to perform the de-duplication.

 Where duplicates are identified, the images are sorted by resolution such that the largest version of each image appears first.
 It is possible to list only the highest resolution versions of all images, or alternatively to list only the duplicates (lower resolution versions).
-This enables the best copies of images to be extracted from a photo collection or the duplicates to be removed.
-This sort order is helpful for applications such as removing thumbnails from image collections or separating scaled web resolution images from the original high resolution version.
+This allows the best quality images to be extracted from a photo collection or the duplicates removed.
+Sorting in this way is helpful for applications such as removing thumbnails from image collections or separating scaled web resolution images from the original high resolution version.

-The output is a list of file paths that can be piped to other commands such that the required images can be sorted into folders (example usage below).
+The output is a list of file paths that can be piped to other commands such that the required images can be organised into folders (example usage below).
 Photodedupe can work with large image collections of hundreds of thousands or millions of images and scales to any number of CPU cores.

 <p align="center"><img src="docs/photodedupe_readme_scaling_diagram.png" width="600" /></p>

 ## Downloads / Builds

-Builds of photodedupe for x86 Linux, Windows and Raspberry Pi (32-bit) are available for download from the [releases page](https://github.com/InexplicableMagic/photodedupe/releases/).
+Builds of photodedupe for x86 Linux, Windows and Raspberry Pi are available for download from the [releases page](https://github.com/InexplicableMagic/photodedupe/releases/).

 ## Usage